 “I learned Russian growing up as a child of immigrant parents.
 This gave me a good grounding in conversational and colloquial speech.
 In college, I decided to expand my skills by taking Russian language courses.
 Currently, I speak Russian with my family and some friends.
 I also make sure to regularly read books and newspapers in Russian, as well as watch Russian-language movies and television programs.
 These are other ways to maintain and expand my skills in understanding and speaking the language.”

 2. Are you at all familiar with our product?

-The last office I worked in used your printers, and I was extremely impressed with the high quality and durability.
-My coworkers and I found the operating instructions to be clear and intuitive.
-We were also impressed by the high level of customer support your company provides.
-I look forward to being part of that and to helping your customers get the most out of their printers and copiers.
+“ Yes!
+I have first-hand experience with your printers.
+The last office I worked in used your printers, and I was impressed with their high quality and durability.
+My coworkers and I found your printers easy to operate.
+We were also impressed by the excellent customer support your company provides.
+I look forward to helping your customers get the most out of your printers and copiers.”

 3. Have you ever encountered a customer problem that you were not able to resolve?